charlesrocabert/MoRIS/README.md

 </p>

 <p align="justify">
-  <strong>MoRIS</strong> (<em>Model of Routes of Invasive Spread</em>) is a spatially explicit spread model designed to simulate invasive species dispersal by transport at local to regional spatial scales. <strong>MoRIS</strong> is an innovative, yet simple model, taking into account the road network topology to influence the direction of dispersal events. <strong>MoRIS</strong> is designed to minimize <em>a priori</em> making (<em>e.g.</em>, expert knowledge), to enable the estimation of human-mediated dispersal parameters based on a simple presence/absence locations dataset and to produce predictive maps of spread.
+  MoRIS (<em>Model of Routes of Invasive Spread</em>) is a spatially explicit spread model designed to simulate invasive species dispersal by transport at local to regional spatial scales.
+MoRIS is an innovative, yet simple model, taking into account the road network topology to influence the direction of dispersal events.
+MoRIS is designed to minimize <em>a priori</em> making (<em>e.g.</em>, expert knowledge), to enable the estimation of human-mediated dispersal parameters based on a simple presence/absence locations dataset and to produce predictive maps of spread.
 </p>

 <p align="justify">